Anil951/diagno-guide/README.md

 ## Overview

 DiagnoGuide is a comprehensive disease diagnosis and treatment system that harnesses the power of Machine Learning algorithms to predict diseases based on user-provided symptoms and personal details.
 The system offers personalized medication recommendations and assists users in locating nearby healthcare facilities for prompt medical attention.
-It aims to revolutionize the healthcare industry by providing accurate and timely healthcare solutions to users, empowering them to make informed decisions about their health.
+Additionally, DiagnoGuide allows users to download prescriptions in PDF format, enabling them to easily access and utilize their personalized medication recommendations.
+DiagnoGuide aims to revolutionize the healthcare industry by providing accurate and timely healthcare solutions to users, empowering them to make informed decisions about their health.

 ## Features